aldo-gutierrez/bitmasksorter/README.md

 ## Case 1 Simple BitMask

 Some properties of this BitMask are:
-* This BitMask has only the bit that change
+* This BitMask has only the bits that change
 * If the BitMask is 0 it means that all the numbers are equal

 First, let's consider an example: suppose we have a list of integers containing numbers from 0 to 127.